minimelon99/Portfolio/README.md

 # Portfolio

-my first project on github
+Portfolio written using HTML/CSS & JS
-yay!
+also my first project on github yay!